• Home

 Reed diffusers hold water and oils in a narrow-necked bottle with long reeds protruding out the top.
 The reeds absorb the oils, where they travel up to the top and evaporate, releasing the scent into the air.

-It gives off a minimal amount of fragrance, but they look great, can easily be homemade, and are perfect to use around pets.
+It gives off a minimal amount of fragrance, but they look great, and you can easily make your own homemade essential oil reed diffuser.

 Heat Diffusers